calebmutisya/TradeSim/README.md

 ## Technologies Used
  - React, Javascript
  - Flask,Python & SQLite
- - BeautifylSoup and Selenium were instrumental in scraping data.
+ - BeautifulSoup and Selenium were instrumental in scraping data.
  - HTML and CSS.

 ## Support and contact details
  - mutisyacalebmusau@gmail.com
  - +254741050611

 ### License
 MIT License